n7s/inkling/README.md

 Open the HTML page in a browser.
 ![Open the HTML page](images/1.png)

-**HyperFlipBX90000Dominator** will display the most common axes present in your font, if your font is variable
+**HyperFlipBX90000Dominator** will display the most common axes present in your font, if your font is variable.
 ![Adjust the values](images/3.png)

 The control panel will become invisible when you move out your mouse cursor.